 - Define: acid, base, pH, ion-product constant for water, hydronium, amphoteric, conjugate acid/base. - Identify compounds as acids and bases. - Differentiate between Arrhenius acids/bases and Bronsted-Lowry acids/bases. - Predict the conjugate acids/bases that will be formed when an acid/base reacts with water. - Define an amphoteric substance. - Define a Lewis acid/base. - Identify when a substance fits one, two, or all three definitions of an acid/base. - Identify whether a solution is acidic or basic from its pH. - Calculate the pH of a solution from its concentration of protons and vice versa. - Use indicators to measure pH of a solution. - Identify strong and weak acids, and explain what makes an acid strong or weak.

-- Titration Lab (use titration to determine the concentration of acid in soda) - pH Lab
+- Titration Lab - pH Lab